icub-tech-iit/xcub-moveit2/README.md

 ## Use case

-As described in the previous section, this repository contains two demos that show the possibility to control a yarp-based robot within the MoveIt2 framework in the Cartesian space.
+As described in the previous section, this repository contains two demos that shows the possibility to control a yarp-based robot within the MoveIt2 framework in the Cartesian space.
 First of all, make sure that `yarpserver` is running on your machine.
 Then, you can start launching a basic simulation:

 ```shell
 # Build the packages within your ros2 workspace